DKrepsky/QMaterialIcons/README.md

       return a.exec();
     }

-To use an icon as normal text and customize it with a stylesheet, use QMaterialIcons#getFont(), and set the icon with mi::icon.
+To use an icon as normal text and customize it with a stylesheet, use QMaterialIcons::getFont(), and set the icon with mi::icon.

     // This example shows how to set a label font with QMaterialIcons.
     // First, grab the font object.